gurmanbh/chennai-registered-deaths-excess-mortality/readme.md

 2) Excess mortality calculated from registered deaths and compared with reported COVID deaths.
 [Data](ered-deaths-excess-mortality?filename=data%2Fexcess-deaths.csv&filters=&sha=b5641e00448585cce53c902c872fc02fc79061b0&sort=Date%2Cdesc&stickyColumnName=Date)
 3) Charts illustrating the extent

-Note: All figures were last updated on 27 May, 2021.
+Note: All figures were last updated on June 9, 2021.
 As explained by [Rukmini S in this story](https://www.thehindu.com/opinion/op-ed/interpreting-deaths-in-chennai/article34645264.ece), the data for 2021 (in particular, April and May), is likely to be an underestimate as people have up to an year to register deaths.
-Because of the same, the charts end at April 30, 2021.
+Because of the same, the charts end at May 4, 2021.
 I plan on updating this repository periodically.

 ---------
 ## What is excess mortality?